KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: The KiDS-Legacy covariance

 \subsection{KiDS-Legacy covariance}

-In this part, the covariance modelling choices in a KiDS-Legacy-like analysis as it will be carried out in Wright et al. in prep. and Stölzner et al. in prep. are discussed.
+In this part, the covariance modelling choices in a KiDS-Legacy-like analysis as it will be carried out in \citet{wright_kids_legacy_2024} and \citet{stoelzner_kids_legacy_2024} are discussed.
 While the cosmology remains fixed to the fiducial values presented in \Cref{tab:KL_fid_cosm} for all plots, it is important to note that for the actual cosmological analysis, an iterative approach is adopted for covariance calculation.
-Initially, a fiducial covariance matrix is utilised, followed by maximization of the posterior and iterative updates to the covariance.
+Initially, a fiducial covariance matrix is utilised, followed by maximising of the posterior and iterative updates to the covariance.
 This iterative process, typically converges after one iteration, as shown in \citet{van_uitert_kidsgama_2018}, resulting in final contours that exhibit negligible changes, as demonstrated in the subsequent results.

 In \Cref{fig:effect_covariance_on_inference} we show how the inference of $S_8$ is affected by different modelling choices of the covariance for real space correlation functions and bandpowers (COSEBIs almost pick the same scales as bandpowers, so we do not show them here explicitly).
 The grey band corresponds to the 68 per cent interval together with the posterior maximum of the marginal distribution for the fiducial choice for the covariance modelling whose settings we are summarising in the following.
 We model the Gaussian term with an idealised mixed term (see \Cref{fig:mock_and_mix_term}), but shape noise is estimated from the catalogue.
 The covariance always includes a multiplicative shear bias uncertainty, since it is not marginalised over in the inference process via sampling.
 We include the non-Gaussian covariance and the SSC term with a non-binary mask with the realistic survey footprint to calculate its variance.
 We use the standard NLA model in the covariance as discussed in \Cref{sec:harmonic_space}, but stress again that the particular choice does not matter and that the code is flexible enough to deal with any alignment model on the Gaussian covariance level.
 Lastly, the matter power spectrum is modelled using \mysc{HMCODE2020} \citep{mead_hydrodynamical_2020} with feedback controlled via $\log_{10} T_{\mathrm{AGN}}$.
 Each blue dot with error bars corresponds to an analysis where a specific attribute in the covariance modelling is varied.